Tropby/EBCppNuklear/README.md

 # EBCppNuklear

-EBNuklear is a extension to EBCpp using teh library by [Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) to create a GUI interface.
+EBCppNuklear is a extension to EBCpp using teh library by [Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) to create a GUI interface.

+Windows ONLY!

 ## Minimal Example